 When you visit a website, you may notice there’s often a small lock symbol in the URL bar.
 Or, you may see HTTPS at the beginning of the URL.
 Both of these things mean the website is secure.

 To access a website, your browser sends a request to the host server of that website.
 The host server then sends the website’s certifications to prove the site is safe and secure.
-But if the certificate isn’t validated by your browser for any reason, you’ll be greeted with the ominous “Your Connection is Not Private” error message.
+But if the certificate isn’t validated by your browser for any reason, you’ll be greeted with the ominous “Your Connection is Not Private” error message like the one pictured below.

 This likely means there’s an issue with the website’s SSL certificate.
-As a user, you don’t want to press forward, as your data could be compromised.
+As a user, your data could be compromised if you move forward.
 And as a business, you don’t want your site visitors to see this error — you’ll want to fix it as soon as possible to restore your website’s security and let visitors know they’re safe on your website.

 What is an SSL certificate?